-- Provide that the use of the funds and the process to be followed for expenditure of the funds is consistent with the capital appropriation language, the limitations on the use of capital appropriations as set forth in the capital bill, and any applicable state law and federal tax law limitations; - Specify the extent and nature of the higher education institution's use or benefit of the project or improvement over a term of at least 20 years, with the value of that use or benefit to be reasonably related to the amount of the State capital appropriation. - Provide for pro rata reimbursement to the State should the arrangement for joint use be terminated prior to the expiration of the 20-year term. - Provide for payment or reimbursement to the higher education institution (not to exceed 1.5% of the appropriation) of its administrative costs incurred as a direct result of the project.
+Provide that the use of the funds and the process to be followed for expenditure of the funds is consistent with the capital appropriation language, the limitations on the use of capital

+- appropriations as set forth in the capital bill, and any applicable state law and federal tax law limitations. - Specify the extent and nature of the higher education institution's use or benefit of the project or improvement over a term of at least 20 years, with the value of that use or benefit to be reasonably related to the amount of the capital appropriation. - Provide for pro rata reimbursement to the State should the arrangement for joint use be terminated prior to the expiration of the 20-year term. - Provide for payment or reimbursement to the higher education institution (not to exceed 1.5% of the appropriation) of its administrative costs incurred as a direct result of the project.
 The institution should document those reimbursed amounts by component.

-Grant/Cooperative Use Agreements - Other State agencies that administer capital appropriations for projects owned or managed by governmental agencies or not-for profit entities must enter into an agreement with the entity receiving the State capital funding prior to release of those funds.
+Grant/Cooperative Use Agreements -- Other state agencies that administer capital appropriations for projects owned or managed by governmental agencies or not-for-profit entities must enter into an agreement with the entity receiving capital funding prior to release of those funds.
 Those agreements, among other matters, must:

-- Provide that the use of the funds and the process to be followed for expenditure of the funds is consistent with the capital appropriation language, the limitations on the use of capital appropriations as set forth in the capital bill, and any applicable state law and federal tax law limitations; - Specify the extent and nature of the State agency's use or benefit, or right to use, or interest in the project or improvement over a period of 10 years or the term of the underlying State bonds, whichever is longer. - Provide for pro rata reimbursement to the State should the arrangement for the State agency's use, right to use, or interest in the project be terminated prior to expiration of the term of the agreement.
+- Provide that the use of the funds and the process to be followed for expenditure of the funds is consistent with the capital appropriation language, the limitations on the use of capital appropriations as set forth in the capital bill, and any applicable state law and federal tax law limitations. - Specify the extent and nature of the state agency's use or benefit, or right to use, or interest in the project or improvement for a term not shorter than the length of the obligations that financed the project or improvement. - Provide for pro rata reimbursement to the State should the arrangement for the state agency's use, right to use, or interest in the project be terminated prior to expiration of the term of the agreement.